 Aedes aegypti or Aedes albopictus mosquito bites are associated with various diseases.
 Zika, dengue, and chikungunya are among them.

-In the United States, the risk of contracting a disease from a mosquito is low.
+The risk of contracting a disease from a mosquito is low in the United States.

-If a person is planning a trip to a country where mosquitoes may be transmitting disease, they should consult their doctor.
+If a person plans a trip to a country where mosquitoes may transmit disease, they should consult their doctor.
 A doctor can advise you on the best strategy to keep safe and avoid infection.

 How can I prevent mosquito bites?